By Arthur Teboul//Updated /6 min read

 Does MarkText support Apple Silicon natively?

-Marked 2 supports Apple Silicon natively.
+MarkText supports Apple Silicon natively.
 MacMD Viewer is also built with SwiftUI and runs natively on Apple Silicon.

 Which is better for developers, MarkText or MacMD Viewer?

 It depends on your workflow.
 MarkText is designed for previewing alongside your editor.
-MacMD Viewer is designed for reading — open any .md file with rendered Mermaid diagrams, syntax highlighting, and a QuickLook extension.
+MacMD Viewer is designed for reading.
+Open any .md file with rendered Mermaid diagrams, syntax highlighting, and a QuickLook extension.
 Most developers use both: an editor for writing and MacMD Viewer for reading.

 Ready to try MacMD Viewer?